hdelarosa86/acme/README.md

 # TO SERVE LOCALLY
 To serve this project locally, Postgres needs to be installed.
 Two databases need to be created, "acme" and "acme-test" to serve the project locally and to run the tests.
+'npm run start:dev' to start the local server
+'npm run test' to run the test suite

 ## My Project